Israel, from Tel Aviv to Jerusalem

 Floating in the Dead Sea

-Dead Sea Floating The lowest point on Earth is a special place to visit.
+The Dead Sea and the lowest point on Earth is a special place to visit.
 If you need to relax, and especially if you feel ruined, the Dead Sea is the ideal place in Israel to visit.
 Bring your newspaper with you for the perfect desire that you were here an opportunity to photograph, suffocate a bit of that mineral-rich mud from the Dead Sea and then float on your back in the warm, salty sea.
 Avoid diving!
 For more information on this extraordinary area, see our guide on things to see and do in the Dead Sea.
 If you are looking for a fantastic cheap tour of The Lowest Place On Earth, click here for more details.

-The Carmel market, Tel Aviv
+The Carmel Market, Tel Aviv

-The Carmel market in central Tel Aviv gives you the opportunity to hone your bargaining skills and get a taste of real Israel.
+The Carmel Market in central Tel Aviv gives you the opportunity to hone your bargaining skills and get a taste of real Israel.
 Starting at the end of Allenby Street, stroll through the many clothes stalls before hitting the epicenter of the market; food and spices.
 Incredible colors, surprising smells … listen to vendors selling stalls selling their products and challenge each other on space, prices, quality or sports teams.
 A great day – do not take a tour or hire a tour guide, just go and explore!

 Mount of Olives